-Whether you're planning a new build, converting your loft or basement, redesigning a hallway or have stripped a property back to its shell for a complete makeover, you may be required to design a staircase.
-From cost predictions and design inspiration to essential safety specifications, here's our practical guide to get you started...
+Knowing how to design a staircase is a must if you're planning a new build, converting your loft or basement, redesigning a hallway or have stripped a property back to its shell for a complete makeover.
+From cost predictions and design inspiration to essential safety specifications, here's our practical guide to staircase renovation.

 The cost of designing a staircase can vary greatly depending on the work required and your desired finish.
-We've broken down our price predictions to account for different budgets and starting points:
+We've broken down our price predictions to account for different budgets and starting points below.

 Renovating an existing staircase will be the least expensive option and changing balustrading (spindles, handrail and newel posts), or cladding stair treads and risers, is a quick and easy solution.

 Updating an existing staircase could also be the perfect opportunity to boost the flow of daylight in the hall and the spaces beyond.

 DIY kits start from as little as £200 to £300, though this figure can soon rise depending on the materials used.
 Alternatively, staircase companies offer a full design and installation service, which involves updating all non-structural staircase parts in situ.
 This starts from around £2,000.